n8mob/n8mob.github.io/_drafts/IndianaJones.md

 category: memory
 ---

-The reason I'm making this post is because I can't remember what age I was when I went to Disneyland with my folks and rode the Indiana Jones ride for the first time.
+The reason I'm making this post for a placeholder.
+I can't remember what age I was when I went to Disneyland with my folks and rode the Indiana Jones ride for the first time.

 > Quote from 'In the Beginning Was the Command Line' about just wanting to go to Disneyland